HeavyLightStudios/heavy-navbar-react/README.md

-# stencil-ds-react-template
+# Heavy-Navbar-React

 This is an example repo of building plugins.

 ## Step 1.

 - Update the `package.json` to have the correct package name for this repo.
-- Replace `component-library` under `dependencies` with your core stencil package name.
+- Replace `heavy-navbar` under `dependencies` with your core stencil package name.

 ## Step 2.